Jalen Hurts, Alabama Beat Georgia in 2018 SEC Title Game; Tua Tagovailoa Injured

 Alabama improved to 13-0 and likely secured the No. 1 seed in the College Football Playoff, while Georgia is almost certainly out of contention at 11-2.

-Tagovailoa struggled in the first half for the Tide after suffering an apparent left ankle injury, and he left the game for good in the fourth quarter after having his right ankle stepped on.

-Tua finished with 164 passing yards, one touchdown and two interceptions, and he was replaced by Hurts in the fourth.
+Tagovailoa struggled in the first half for the Tide after suffering an apparent left ankle injury, and he left the game for good in the fourth quarter when his right ankle was stepped on.
+He finished with 164 passing yards and one touchdown with two interceptions.

-Hurts had a chance at redemption after being replaced by Tagovailoa as Alabama's starting quarterback, and he came up big with 82 yards and one passing touchdown, as well as 28 yards and one touchdown on the ground.
+Hurts had a chance at redemption after he was replaced by Tagovailoa as Alabama's starting quarterback, and he came up big with 82 yards and one passing touchdown as well as 28 yards and one touchdown on the ground.

 Junior running back Josh Jacobs thrived for Alabama as well with 83 rushing yards and two touchdowns as the Tide leaned more heavily on their running game than usual.

-Sophomore quarterback Jake Fromm led the way for the Bulldogs, finishing with 301 yards, three touchdowns and no interceptions.
+Sophomore quarterback Jake Fromm led the way for the Bulldogs, finishing with 301 yards and three touchdowns with zero interceptions.

-Georgia also received a strong showing from sophomore running back D'Andre Swift, who produced 75 rushing yards and one rushing touchdown, as well as six receptions for 63 yards and another score.
+Georgia also received a strong showing from sophomore running back D'Andre Swift, who produced 75 rushing yards and one touchdown as well as six receptions for 63 yards and another score.

 The Bulldogs scored first when Fromm found tight end Isaac Nauta for a 20-yard touchdown in the opening quarter, but the Tide answered in the second with a one-yard touchdown run by Jacobs.